This post contains affiliate links. Read the full disclosure here.

 Jump to Recipe

-This healthy french toast recipe makes the ultimate nourishing breakfast!
+This easy french toast recipe makes the ultimate breakfast!
 It requires just 3 main ingredients and you can whip it up in 10 minutes.
 It’s perfect for meal prep too!

 Two slices of healthy french toast plated and topped with blueberries and raspberries

-I am always up for a breakfast recipe that I can prepare beforehand, so I’ve always got healthy breakfast options on hand.
-Whether it’s my vegan baked oats or this dairy free french toast recipe, I love having delicious options for breakfast all week long!
+I am always up for a breakfast recipe that I can prepare beforehand, so I’ve always got easy options on hand.
+Whether it’s my vegan baked oats or this dairy free french toast recipe, I love having delicious options for breakfast all week long.

-This healthy french toast can easily be customized, I love topping mine with homemade coconut whipped cream and sliced berries!
+This french toast recipe can easily be customized, I love topping mine with homemade coconut whipped cream and sliced berries!

 • You only need 3 basic ingredients to make this recipe!
-I’ve got an extra 2 ingredients you can add if you’re looking for a little extra flavor.
+I’ve listed an extra 2 ingredients you can add if you’re looking for a little extra flavor.

-• This healthy french toast can easily be made dairy free, perfect for those with allergies!
+• This french toast can easily be made dairy free, so it’s perfect for those with allergies.

-• This is the perfect meal prep breakfast recipe.
-I used to make a double batch of this every week to take to the office at my old job!
+• This is a great meal prep breakfast recipe.
+I used to make a double batch of this every week to take to the office at my old job.

 Ingredients Needed